 After two kids and a lot of soul searching, I became the Director of Communications at Meals on Wheels in Tampa.
 I played around with Graphic Design and rediscovered the creativity living deep inside of me.
 When my children were in elementary school, I got a call from their principal asking if I wanted to be the new art teacher.
 At the age of 39, I jumped in, head-first, teaching 650 kids,10 classes a day in 30-minute time increments.
 It was in the classroom where I found my ground and reignited my love for art again.

-My work has been shown in several galleries including Art House Charlotte (Charlotte, NC), The Scouted Studio (Charlotte, NC), Four Seasons Gallery (Homewood, AL), Sarah Gormley Gallery (Colunbus, OH), Anne Irwin Fine Art (Atlanta, GA), and many local shops in Tampa, FL (MarketPlace Interiors, Four Corners Framing, Tampa Bay Interiors, Cielo Spa and Sketch Art Studio).
+My work has been shown in several galleries including Art House Charlotte (Charlotte, NC), The Scouted Studio (Charlotte, NC), Four Seasons Gallery (Homewood, AL), Sarah Gormley Gallery (Columbus, OH), Anne Irwin Fine Art (Atlanta, GA), and many local shops in Tampa, FL (MarketPlace Interiors, Four Corners Framing, Tampa Bay Interiors, Cielo Spa and Sketch Art Studio).
 I have the honor of being self-represented directly from my studio as well as partnering with well-aligned national home decor stores, such as Pottery Barn, William Sonoma Home and Ballard Design, as well as HGTV.

 Favorite place to run away to...